Precinct Election Officials

 Will I work in my own precinct?

-Sometimes.
-When we use a substitute worker, that person needs to be willing and able to go to any precinct at the last minute when we get a vacancy.
+If possible, and scheduling permits, we will try to accomodate a poll workers requests.
+However, if you are assigned to be a substitute worker then you must be willing and able to go to any precinct at the last minute when we get a vacancy.

 Will I be trained?

 Yes.
-All new workers are trained before being sent out to work.
+All new Election Officials receive paid training before being sent to work at the polls.
 Then every 3 years you are re-trained (unless the Secretary of State orders all workers trained for a certain election).
-You will also get $10 per hour for attending a training class.

-The current amount paid for any election day Judge (worker) is $105.00.
+The current amount paid for any election day Judge (worker) is a minimum of $121.68.

-You must report to the polling site where you are assigned by 5:00 a.m. on Election Day.
-The polls close at 7:30 p.m., but you must continue to work until all closing procedures are completed.
+As an Election Day Judges you must report to the polling site you are assigned by 5:00 a.m. on Election Day.
+The polls close at 7:30 p.m., however, you must continue to work until all closing procedures are completed.